quepas/ReadingPublications/README.md

 * Tournament and intermediate prediction
 * Feature prediction.

-Next, the survey list three techniques for optimization space exploration, namely: adaptive, iterative, and non-interative compilation.
+Next, the survey lists three techniques for optimization space exploration, namely: adaptive, iterative, and non-interative compilation.
 Moreover, a classification of literature based on the target platform (embedded, desktop, HPC) and compiler (GCC, LLVM, Intel-ICC, JIT Compiler, Java Compiler, Polyhedral Model) is shown.
 The paper concludes with the list of the most influential papers divided by the following topics, such as: introducing learning methods, genetic algorithms, iterative compilation, dynamic and hybrid features and others.